Important Update: One Big Beautiful Bill Act

 The Graduate PLUS Loan Program will be discontinued for new borrowers.

-- Future or new graduate student borrowers will not have GRAD PLUS loans to rely on to cover the gaps between Unsubsidized Direct Loans and the full cost of attendance, which may increase reliance on private loans or other financing.
+- Future or new graduate student borrowers will not have Grad PLUS loans to rely on to cover the gaps between Unsubsidized Direct Loans and the full cost of attendance, which may increase reliance on private loans or other financing.

 -